valejojohnson/YouTube_Downloader/README.md

-# YouTube Video Downloader and S3 Uploader
+# YouTube Video Downloader and Upload to S3

 This script downloads YouTube videos or playlists, saves them locally, and then uploads them to an Amazon S3 bucket.
 If the video already exists in the S3 bucket, it skips the download to save time and bandwidth.